sameerkewal/SQL-Exam-Practice/managing schema objects/managing schema objects.md

 - You need to commit first before other sessions can do ddl statements on the table
 - You can make them by using a subquery as seen in [global tables.sql](<global tables.sql>)
 - No redo is generated for gtt, however undo is generated for the gtt and redo for the undo must be generated
+- you cant reference a gtt as fk
+- You also cant refer to another table in a temporary table

 ## External Tables: